Nathan J. Timpano

 Modern art in Europe & the Americas

-Prior to his work at UM, Dr. Timpano was the 2009-2010 Stefan Engelhorn Curatorial Fellow at the Harvard Art Museums / Busch-Resinger Museum at Harvard University, where his research focused on the photographic works of the German-American artist Lyonel Feininger.
-He has also held professional positions at the National Gallery of Art, Washington, DC (2002 - 2003; 2005).
+Prior to his work at UM, Dr. Timpano was the 2009-2010 Stefan Engelhorn Curatorial Fellow at the Harvard Art Museums / Busch-Reisinger Museum at Harvard University, where his research focused on the photographic works of the German-American artist Lyonel Feininger.
+He has previously held professional positions at the National Gallery of Art in Washington, DC.

-Professor Timpano recently curated a major exhibition titled Pan American Modernism: Avant-Garde Art in Latin America and the United States, which opened in June 2013 at the Lowe Art Museum.
-This show will tour the country in the following years.
-In Spring 2015, Dr. Timpano will supervise a student-organized Lowe exhibition that will survey themes of identity and historiography in the Germanic arts.
+Professor Timpano's exhibition Pan American Modernism: Avant-Garde Art in Latin America and the United States, which opened in June 2013 at the Lowe Art Museum, is currently touring the country at various museums.

 Professor Timpano is currently finalizing a book project on the German Expressionist painter Franz Marc.
 He recently completed a manuscript for a book chapter entitled "The magician, the mermaid, and the ouroboros: Franz von Stuck and the iconography of alchemy" (forthcoming in an edited volume on art and alchemy).

 Constructing the Viennese Modern Body: Art, Hysteria and the Puppet (forthcoming, New York and London: Routledge, 2017).

 GER.MANIA!, ed.
 Nathan Timpano, exh. cat.
 (Coral Gables: Lowe Art Museum, 2015).